TalhaAltaf2914/AI-Enabled-Smart-Agriculture-System/README.md

 # AI-Enabled-Smart-Agriculture-System
-Utilizing a number of supervised deep learning convolutional neural network models/architectures to analyze crop images and identify disease patterns and compare between the accuracies of the models/architectures.
+Utilized a number of supervised deep learning convolutional neural network models/architectures to analyze images and identify disease patterns of crops and compare between the accuracies of the models/architectures.